CFDETrainingCenter/integrating-multi-omics/README.md

-# CFDE lung transcriptomics training
+# CFDE Lung Transcriptomics Course

 A five-module course in lung transcriptomics built on Common Fund Data Ecosystem resources.
 You discover datasets through CFDE surfaces, download them from the DCC portals, and carry one analysis